Ludwinic1/purviewautomation/docs/tutorial/delete-collection-assets.md

         heading_level: 0

 !!!
 Important
+    !!!
+Important
+    **The Service Principal or user that authenticated/connected to Purview would need to be listed as a Data Curator on the collection in order to delete assets in that collection.
+For more info, see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)**

     **The timeout when running delete_collection_assets is 30 minutes.
 If there are a large number of assets in the collection, pass an integer to the timeout parameter (in minutes) to increase (or decrease) the time.**

     For example, `client.delete_collection_assets(collection_names="My Collection", timeout=60)` will allow the code to run up to one hour (60 minutes).